w3f/polkadot-wiki/docs/thousand-validators.md

 The leaderboard is available at https://thousand-validators.kusama.network/#/leaderboard.

+#### Nominators

+The below addresses are the stash / controller pairs for the nominators involved in the Kusama Thousand Validators programme.
+They are formatted like "`stash` / `controller`".

+- `G1rrUNQSk7CjjEmLSGcpNu72tVtyzbWdUvgmSer9eBitXWf` /
+  `H9BFvNPTqDEmWZ63M82ohrFmvEFASm25ErUMzmXDrbAr1kq`
+- `HgTtJusFEn2gmMmB5wmJDnMRXKD6dzqCpNR7a99kkQ7BNvX` /
+  `H4UgNEEN92YXz96AyQgwkJQSpXGdptYLkj9jXVKrNXjQHRJ`
+- `EX9uchmfeSqKTM7cMMg8DkH49XV8i4R7a7rqCn8btpZBHDP` /
+  `H54GA3nq3xeNrdbHkepAufSPMjaCxxkmfej4PosqD84bY3V`
+- `H4635Bjj3X7TjnQhd55p9DyFPK39JiRypmCnsDhS3NHSMS5` /
+  `CeB8SLnJivXRtC5PgXchrece8j3TBQRaqfGqHngvhD3LRHD`
+- `Hs94zeHrSUWG1VBzsvHPxR2VRN5mq1Rib1PEfjH7wkGzv2Z` /
+  `HCbe2ZFujLNYsrKGub8XKGJuky3LTAF6NhWnRTs6NyDaVkQ`
+- `CdWjVn5J9ct4D3yK8HbwXmmGyLcxjkDitaBLxwH5g5Vh7pi` /
+  `Dicn4AxJRsnJ6sRsYPNZvC3xrRhvNBanfPP79haVL7ywyPn`
+- `HxRmQTVrMxMkhyZquYLu2hSL1QDYvVwSpDfBHvVJhEMVzRj` /
+  `CbFFE91fYzkKsuFjSjfQrc7Bz2bbM9vYcQgzijxHd4LtoKw`
+- `FJbKWFGCfZFZiNQtAZ5uqbUhKeB3P3a6RVRw6GqTbgiqtem` /
+  `Gt2p2gZHPvHCvPUuT2BKaeAAADPgVEa9eXMQBn74RwMa6mX`

+A time delay proxy is used as the interaction method for some of these accounts.

+Since approximately early January 2021, the nominators will select an automatic number of validators to nominate based on the lowest amount staked for a validator and the amount of funds it holds.
+This can be anywhere from a few validators receiving nomination from a single nominator to the max of 16.

 ### Polkadot

 > Note: Entrance to the Polkadot programme requires a rank of 25 or higher in the Kusama programme.